jsweb/asyncs/README.md

 ### polyasync.fetch(url, cfg)

-Returns a Fetch API object if available or use a polyfill to emulate Fetch API.
+Returns a Fetch API object if available or uses [whatwg-fetch](https://www.npmjs.com/package/whatwg-fetch) polyfill if needed.

 Fetch API returns a Promise that resolves on HTTP response or rejects on HTTP error.

-**polyasync** uses [github/fetch](https://github.com/github/fetch) polyfill when needed.

 ```javascript
 polyasync.fetch(url, cfg).then(done).catch(fail)